thejasvibr/projectushichka/mic_position_estimation/README.txt

 			On some experiment sessions, the actual digital signal that was fed to the speaker was recorded at the same time.
 The 'digital_playbacksignal' file has this data.
 			* YYYY-MM-DD_alignment.py : .py file with code used to generate the final composite speaker playback file

+		* playback_signals:
+			* Folder with all the playback signals that are repeated.
+The silences are an important part of the signal as they decide its periodicity!
+			* The file 'session_wise_signalfiles.csv' maps the experimental session (the YYYY-MM-DD folders) to the playback signal used on that session.
+			* The playback signals are all derived from the 'https://github.com/thejasvibr/AV_calibration_playback.git' repo.